JetBrains/Exposed/samples/exposed-migration/README.md

 ## Running

-To run the sample, execute the following command in the repository's root directory:
+To apply the database migration for this project, execute the following command in the repository's root directory:

 ```bash
 ./gradlew run